pyladies/global-conference/content/news/pyladiescon-begins.md

 ### Join us on Discord

 This is our main communication channel where you will be able to engage with other attendees.
+ After [registering](https://pretix.eu/pyladiescon/2024/) to the conference, you will have full access to Discord.
 Please read [this page](https://conference.pyladies.com/discord/) for details on how to join.

 Use the Discord ``#main-room`` channel to chat and discuss the talks with other audiences.
 Many of our speakers will be around to answer questions about their talk asynchronously.